amina-dev/ds4vita/README.md

-# Forked of xerpi's ds4vita hooks branch
+# Fork of xerpi's ds4vita hooks branch

 xerpi released an experimental ds4vita version https://github.com/xerpi/ds4vita/tree/hooks which hopefully fix the stuttering of Left analog on some games.